 The following table sets forth certain information regarding beneficial ownership of Cohu's common stock as of March 16, 2023, by (i) each stockholder who has reported or is known by Cohu to have beneficial ownership of more than 5% of our common stock; (ii) each director of Cohu; (iii) each NEO included in the "2022 Summary Compensation Table"; and (iv) all directors and named executive officers as a group.
 Unless otherwise noted below, the address of each person listed on the table is c/o Cohu, Inc., 12367 Crosthwaite Circle, Poway, California 92064-6817.
 Beneficial ownership is determined in accordance with the rules of the SEC and includes voting or investment power with respect to the securities.
-We deem shares of common stock that may be acquired by an individual or group within 60 days of March 16, 2023, pursuant to the exercise of options or the vesting of restricted stock units, performance stock units and deferred stock units to be outstanding for the purpose of computing the percentage ownership of such individual or group, but those shares are not deemed to be outstanding for the purpose of computing the percentage ownership of any other person shown in the table.
+We deem shares of common stock that may be acquired by an individual or group within 60 days of March 16, 2023, pursuant to the exercise of options or the vesting of restricted stock units, performance stock units and deferred stock units to be outstanding for the purpose of computing the percentage ownership of any other person shown in the table.
 Except as indicated in footnotes to this table, we believe that the stockholders named in this table have sole voting and investment power with respect to all shares of common stock shown to be beneficially owned by them based on information provided to us by these stockholders.
 Percentage of ownership is based on 47,228,231 shares of common stock outstanding on March 16, 2023.